-There are book clubs at every library in Medway, as well as groups for children, the hard of hearing and the visually impaired.
+There are book clubs at every library in Medway, as well as groups for children and the visually impaired.

 Find a book club: